uharston/shred/README.md

 ## Installation

-Fork and clone the repository using your prefered method.
+Fork and clone the repository using your preferred method.

 Then load all of the dependencies...